Energy company reviews

 By Sarah Ingrams

 Ebico is a not-for-profit energy company that supplies more than 60,000 households.
-Ebico says its mission is to help those affected by fuel poverty.
+It says its mission is to help those affected by fuel poverty.

-Ebico has no shareholders, and the profits it makes are given to projects that help people affected by fuel poverty.
+Based in Oxfordshire, Ebico has no shareholders, and the profits it makes are given to projects that help people affected by fuel poverty via its charity, Ebico Trust.

-Energy company Robin Hood Energy now supplies energy to most Ebico customers.
+Energy company Robin Hood Energy supplies energy to Ebico customers and provides customer service.

 You can find out how Ebico's prices compare with your current deal – use Which?
 Switch to find the cheapest gas and electricity.